Jesus (1979 film): Statistics

-Foreign-language versions
+International versions

-In 1980, Bill Bright created the Jesus Film Project organization with the goal of accurately translating Jesus into other languages and showing them around the world.
+In 1980, Bright created the Jesus Film Project organization with the goal of accurately translating Jesus into other languages and showing them around the world.
 The first translation was done for the Tagalog-speaking people of the Philippines.
 One of the group's first projects, they ordered for the broadcast of a Hindi version in Indian television.
 The organization works with thousands of missionaries around the world to show the film, sometimes to audiences who have never seen a motion picture.
 The Mandarin Chinese version of the film is widely distributed in China by the government-linked China Christian Council's Amity Foundation in Nanjing, both on VCDs and DVD.

 Distribution in the United States has included direct mail campaigns sponsored by churches to deliver a copy of the film to every address in select ZIP codes across the country, with more than 4.8 million copies sent to Ohio and Texas alone.
 In 2004, the organization made the film available for viewing on its website in over 300 languages.
 Both Jesus and The Story of Jesus for Children are available in DVD and VHS formats.
 Audio dramatizations in a number of languages are also available.
 It is the only film that has been dubbed into more than 1000 languages of the world.
 As of now, more than 1600 languages spoken all over the world have the Jesus film, including in all major international languages.
 Also in 2004, 300 employees at an office in Orlando, FL translated the film into languages such as Kwanyama, spoken in Angola and Namibia, and as well as the seven varieties of Quechua, a tongue of Quechua people in the Andes.